DilanCF/CMSC412_notes/lecture/Lecture12.md

 IN the SRTF, it is a preemptive process.

 Priority is either preemp or non preemp
+* Non P: Once we give copntrol, it cont. to exec under whatever conditions
+* P: Anytime a newe job copmes in, check priority with ther curr priority

 SJF cannot be preemptive ???